Stay up to date

 No salesy pitches and all that, promise!

 PKI stands for Public Key Infrastructure.
 It is the foundation of modern information security.
 PKI is a set of practices, policies, and technologies that protect sensitive data from unauthorised access or use.
 If you’re not using it yet, there are many reasons why you should be.
-This article explains PKI in simple terms covering PKI infrastructure, purpose of PKI,
+This article explains PKI in simple terms covering PKI infrastructure, the purpose of PKI,

 You can’t afford to risk your company’s reputation by letting cybercriminals steal customer information or trade secrets.
 With PKI in place, you’ll have peace of mind knowing that your business is doing well after positive results from security assessments, protected against cyberattacks and other threats to sensitive data.